Lusk, Wyoming

-Lusk is a high-plains town in the eastern part of the U.S. state of Wyoming.
-The town is the seat of Niobrara County.
+Lusk is a town in and the county seat of Niobrara County, Wyoming.
+It is located in the High Plains.
 The town was founded in July 1886, by Frank S. Lusk, a renowned Wyoming rancher, partner in the Western Live Stock Company, and stockholder in the Wyoming Central Railway.
 Cattle ranching remains the primary industry in the town of Lusk.

-The population was 1,567 at the 2010 census.
+The population was 1,541 at the 2020 census.
 The town of Lusk is known for being the county seat of the least populated county in the least populated state in the US.

 History

 The Black Hills Gold Rush brought fortune seekers to the Wyoming Territory.
-Within two years, the stage coach route between Cheyenne, Wyoming and Deadwood, South Dakota delivered freight, including salt pork and whiskey.
+Within two years, the stage coach route between Cheyenne, Wyoming, and Deadwood, South Dakota, delivered freight, including salt pork and whiskey.
 The boom also brought armored stage coaches and gold bricks, along with Indians and thieves.
 The Cheyenne–Deadwood route operated from 1876 to 1887, when it was replaced by the Wyoming Central Railway.